bvbohnen/x4-projects/Readme.md

 Two types of menus are supported: options menus that are integrated with the standard x4 options, and standalone menus which will display immediately.

+Additionally, a simplified interface is provided for adding options to an extension.
+These options are simple buttons and sliders that display in the main Extension Options menu.

 ### Requirements